Managing multiple contacts in the same company

 Specific cases when there is a buyer between you and the final customer

-In the advertising business for example when you sell ads to a customer like let say Coca-Cola you can sell the ads directly to Coca-Cola but most of the time you sell it to its media agency like MediaCom or Carat.
-So here the question is a little bit complex as the final customer is not directly the one involved in the selling process.
-In this case you should of cours only have one contact in each lead but the question would be what is the client folder?
+For example, in the advertising business, when you sell ads to a customer such as Coca-Cola, you can sell the ads directly to Coca-Cola but most of the time you sell it to its media agency like MediaCom or Carat.
+So here the question you have to ask is slightly more complex, as the final customer is not directly the one involved in the selling process.
+In this case you should of course only have one contact in each lead.
+But the question would be what is the client folder?
 Do we group the leads under CocaCola or do we group them under Carat.

 Upsells and renewal